patty08/infradatamgmt/README.md

 Surikator
 --
-Surikator is [middleware](https://en.wikipedia.org/wiki/Middleware) written in Go langage, that you run in [CLI](https://en.wikipedia.org/wiki/CLI) to capture events from Docker containers of operational data (Docker events are structured as ID and LABEL).
+Surikator is [middleware](https://en.wikipedia.org/wiki/Middleware) written in Go language, that you run in [CLI](https://en.wikipedia.org/wiki/CLI) to capture events from orchestrators (docker containers) of operational data (docker events are structured as ID and LABEL).
 These events are formated, parsed then send the operational data to Elasticsearch, so it can be visualized with Kibana.